6 Erie Otters Shooting for the NHL

 Fifth-overall pick Elias Pettersson is like Hischier in stature at 6-foot-2 and 165 pounds.
 The 15th overall pick, Erik Brannstrom, is perhaps most similar in size to Maksimovich at 5-foot-10 and 179 pounds.
 The smallest guy in the first round was Kailer Yamamoto (22nd overall) at 5-foot-8 and only 148 pounds.
 Small, fast, skilled guys like Johnny Gaudreau and Patrick Kane are excelling in the NHL right now, so don’t count Maksimovich out just because he’s on the small side.

-Ivan Lodni
+Ivan Lodnia

 Forward Ivan Lodnia is not big either at 5-foot-10 and 180 pounds, but he is extremely skilled.
 His skating is on point, which contributes to his phenomenal playmaking ability and offensive creativity.
 He attended the Minnesota Wild’s Development Camp in July as a 17-year-old after they drafted him 85th overall in the third round of the 2017 NHL Entry Draft.